BraiNEdarwin/SkyNEt/README.md

 ## Installation

 To begin with, install [Anaconda](https://www.anaconda.com/download) (python3 version).
 For maintaining the code we use GitHub, so please make a GitHub account.
 To use GitHub on your computer you can use git in the command line, or if this does not ring a bell, we recommend using [GitHub Desktop](https://desktop.github.com/).
 To run the code in this repo, we make use of an Anaconda environment called *skynet* (based on the [QCoDeS](https://github.com/QCoDeS/Qcodes) environment).
-To install this environment on a new PC, clone this repo and browse to it in an Anaconda prompt (or just a normal command prompt).
+To install this environment on a new PC, download the file environment.yml from this repo.
+Open an Anaconda prompt (or just a normal command prompt) and browse to the directory where you saved environment.yml.
 Then run the following command to install the skynet environment:

 ```
 conda env create -f environment.yml